internetguru/butt/README.rst

 Bash Unit Testing Tool

 SYNOPSIS
 ========

 butt [-hlsvVw] [--color[=WHEN]] FILE

 DESCRIPTION
 ===========

-**Bash Unit Testing Tool**\ [1] (hereinafter referred as the 'BUTT') runs and evaluates a set of commands according to expected results.
-It can serve as CI component of Bash scrip development.
+**Bash Unit Testing Tool** runs and evaluates a set of commands according to expected results.
+It can serve as a CI testing component of Bash scrip development.

-It is an alternative to **bats**\ [2] command with following
+The 'butt' command is an alternative to the 'bats' command, offering the following improvements:
-improvements:

-- predefined comparison (assert) functions,
+- Predefined comparison (assert) functions
-- distinguish standard and error output,
+- Distinguish standard and error output
-- verbose mode,
+- Verbose mode
-- advanced user functions support.
+- Advanced user functions

 OPTIONS
 =======